 Leland Smith: American POW in 1899 During the Philippine Insurrection by Military History Magazine

 The Battle of Manila in 1899 help push public opinion in America toward taking possession of the Philippines.
 Source: https://www.historynet.com/leland-smith-american-pow-in-1899-during-the-philippine-insurrection.htm Leland Smith: American POW in 1899 During the Philippine Insurrection The band of American Prisoners of War shuffled down a faint trail cut through the forested mountain terrain, pushed along by short, swarthy men armed with rifles.
 Existing on rice cakes and what little food they could glean from the small villages they passed through, the shoeless and ragged Americans were about used up.
 But to stop was to die, so they kept moving, higher and higher into the mountains.
 A scene out of the Vietnam War in 1966?
 Maybe Korea in 1950 or the Pacific in 1942?
 No, though the area is about the same, being Southeast Asia–the Philippines, to be exact.
 However, the year was 1899, and the Americans were prisoners in a war that just barely made the history books.
 Leland Smith was to be starved, shot at, set up in front of a firing squad and generally almost walked to death in his three months as a POW during the Philippine Insurrection, one of the United States’ more obscure police actions.
 But his ordeal was a prelude to what many GIs would suffer in the following century.
 A few years before Smith’s death, in 1975–fittingly enough perhaps, for an American soldier, on July 4–I had the privilege of interviewing him several times.
 This is the story he told me.
 A native of Iowa, Smith enlisted in the 24th Michigan Infantry in May 1898, hoping to see action in Cuba. but the Spanish-American War wouldn’t wait, and by March 1899, he found himself mustered out without ever leaving the States.
 A picture of Smith in those days shows him to be a tough, wiry-looking man of medium height with dark brown hair and sharp features…and maybe there was a little impatience in there, too.
 ‘I felt cheated,’ said Smith.
 ‘I wanted to travel and see some action, so I enlisted again in Cleveland.
 I had a little photography experience and they sent me to Fort Myers, Virginia, to join up with the Signal Corps.’
 By the time his 18th birthday rolled around, Smith was in Manila, assigned to cover U.S. troop action against the Philippine army.
 The Manila water supply was polluted at the time, and Smith remembered what a soldier told him when he arrived there: ‘Boil all Manila water for 24 hours.
 Then throw it away and drink beer.’
 The war in the Philippines had taken a strange twist.
 American troops supposedly sent to help the Filipinos oust the Spanish were now busy fighting Filipino soldiers.
 Their leader, Emilio Aguinaldo, had earlier welcomed the arrival of the U.S. troops, but friction between the two armies had broken out.
 Not the least of the causes was the refusal of the American authorities to allow Filipino troops, who had helped liberate Manila, into the city after the Spanish capitulation–a grave insult.
 When it began to look as if the U.S. government’s plans for the Philippines didn’t include giving them immediate independence, Aquinaldo started having second thoughts.
 One thing led to another, and, on February 4, 1899, hostilities between American and Filipino troops broke out, and the United States found itself with a brand-new war on its hands.
 At first, Smith was assigned to tag along with the telegraph section of the Signal Corps.
 Later, along with a Corporal Saulsbery, he was told to take his cameras and ‘go out and make contact with the enemy.’
 As it turned out, he made a lot closer contact then he wanted to.
 ‘We had to carry three or four large cameras in haversacks on our backs,’ Smith said.
 ‘One was a 5×7-inch film camera, but the others were big 8x10s.
 We had to lug around the glass plates they used, too.
 ‘We stopped to eat at any Army unit we happened to be near at the time, moving along with the combat troops, taking pictures of whatever we felt like,’ he said.
 ‘Then we went back to Manila every week or so to develop what we had shot.’
 In October 1899, Smith and Saulsbery, who was recently out of the Army hospital in Bacoor after a bout with some illness, were near San Isidro, north of Manila.
 ‘We were under fire from the town,’ said Smith, ‘and the weather was lousy.
 It rained all the time and we were constantly dodging guerrilla sharpshooters.
 The corporal started getting sick again and when we moved west, over toward Arayat, he decided to go back to the hospital.’
 On October 18, 1899, the two soldiers, on foot, headed down a tributary of the Papanga River.
 They soon met a gunboat steaming upstream.
 It drifted to a halt opposite the two men on the bank and out stepped Maj.
 Gen. Harry Ware Lawton, who asked them, ‘What are you two men about?’
 ‘Corporal Saulsbery and Private Smith, Sir,’ Smith replied.
 ‘The corporal is pretty sick, General.
-Maybe the fever. … [Read more...]
+Maybe the fever.
+Anyway, we’re trying to get downstream to the railroad.’
+The … [Read more...]